 - Request two letters of recommendation by providing the names and contact information of recommenders.

-- Submit a completed application by 5:00pm EDT, June 10, 2020
+- Submit a completed application by 5:00pm ET, June 12, 2023

 - A panel of distinguished jurors—scientists and science/medical writers or editors—will evaluate each application based primarily on the individual’s research contributions to progress in biomedical sciences, as demonstrated in the quality and significance of their research and publication record.
 The individuals chosen will have demonstrated exceptional independence and creativity by their 38th birthday.
 In addition, the applicants will also be judged on their ability to communicate the significance of their research to a scientifically literate audience.
-The Creative Promise Prize recipients selected by the jury will be scientists whose work best exemplifies the characteristics above.

 - Recommendations of the jury will be submitted to the Vilcek Foundation’s Board of Directors for final approval.
 All three winners will be considered equal in standing.

 - The winners of the Vilcek Prizes for Creative Promise in Biomedical Science will be notified in September 2023.
 Prizewinners will be invited to attend the Vilcek Foundation’s prizewinner event in New York City in the spring of 2024.
 Travel expenses and accommodations will be covered by the foundation.